fridakitten/Minecraft-iOS/README.md

 Missing means that we only found encrypted .ipa files of that version.
 Encrypted means that the version doesn't work, unless someone decrypted it.

 ## Disclamer
-We are not and will never support piracy.
-So we wont host any minecraft ipas of minecraft-bedrock.
-This is only for educational purpose and to maintain the existence of Minecraft Pocket Edition as its important to us that it wont be lost media.
+We do not and will never support piracy, so we won't host any .ipa files for Minecraft Bedrock.
+This is solely for educational purposes and to maintain the existence of Minecraft Pocket Edition, as it is important to us that it does not become lost media.